Local Number Portability Best Practices

 See the following document for current checklist and process:

-Additionally, service providers are urged to follow the processes listed below for required SPID changes:
+Additionally, Service Providers are urged to follow the processes listed below for required SPID changes:

-INDUSTRY SPID CORRECTION SELECTION PROCESS
+INDUSTRY SPID CORRECTION SELECTION PROCESS:

-1. Coordinated Industry Effort: The new code holder should identify the number of ported and/or pooled TNs within the NXX(s) in question and the number of involved service providers to determine if this option is feasible.
-Based on the number of involved service providers, the new code holder should coordinate a conference call to determine if the delete/recreate process is acceptable among all affected service providers.
-If this process is deemed acceptable, the affected service providers shall coordinate the deletion and recreation of all ported and/or pooled TN records in the code(s).
+1. Coordinated Industry Effort: The new code holder should identify the number of ported and/or pooled TNs within the NXX(s) in question and the number of involved Service Providers to determine if this option is feasible.
+Based on the number of involved Service Providers, the new code holder should coordinate a conference call to determine if the delete/recreate process is acceptable among all affected Service Providers.
+If this process is deemed acceptable, the affected Service Providers shall coordinate the deletion and recreation of all ported and/or pooled TN records in the code(s).
 Note that the delete/recreate process is service affecting for those ported and/or pooled subscribers.
 Type of customer should also be considered when determining if this option is feasible.
 It is recommended that this process be considered when there are five (5) or fewer Service Providers involved and less than one hundred and fifty (150) working TNs and no pooled blocks.

-When ported numbers exist, Service Providers are to determine which of the above 3 options best fit their needs based on time constraints, number of carriers involved, number of SVs involved, type of customer, etc.
+When ported numbers exist, Service Providers are to determine which of the above 3 options best fit their needs based on time constraints, number of carriers involved, number of SVs involved, type of customer(s), etc.

 Back to Top

-0035 Abandoned Ports
+0035 DELETED -- Abandoned Ports

 Submitted By Team: LNPA-WG | Date Logged: 2/11/05